 This essentially stops you from receiving notifications about things that you’ve done.
 For example, you’re an Author and you have a notification for ‘Post Updated’ that sends to the ‘Author’ user role, and you update a lot of posts, you don’t necessarily want to be notified of this as you already know you’ve updated post.
 Ticking this checkbox and saving it stops the notification from going through to you or anyone else that this might effect.

 Ticking the two checkboxes listed above on any New Comment / Awaiting Moderation or Comment Reply notifications, will prevent the post author from receiving notifications of their own comments and comment replies.
 They’ll still receive notifications of new comments from others though.

 Choose the user roles and/or users that you want to send the notification to.
 You can select as many as you like.

 If your site has more than 100 users, to prevent slowing down the WordPress Admin, the list of user roles and users in the ‘Select User Roles / Users’ box will be replaced with ‘live search’ instead.
 To use this, just start typing a username to load a list of matching users and select them as normal.
 A complete list of user roles will always show above the list of matching users but won’t show until a character is entered into the select box.

 This is the subject of your email and can include shortcodes.

 This is the body of your email notification and is where the fun happens – you can customise this to include HTML, formatting, shortcodes, you name it!
-Getting stylish with this will allow you to really jazz-up your WordPress emails.
-If you need help with shortcodes for your chosen notification, there’s a link to the shortcodes section of this website to the left of the WYSIWYG editor.
+Getting stylish with this will allow you to really spice-up your WordPress emails.
+If you need help with shortcodes for your chosen notification, there’s a link to the shortcode help section of this website to the left of the WYSIWYG editor.